Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 </figure>

 **What are Monitor Points?**

-Monitor Points are like PLC tags - each contains complete configuration for one data source:
+A Monitor Point is similar to tags in a PLC and holds all information relevant to defining Modbus, the communication medium, display, and preset writing values.
+Each monitor point contains complete configuration for one data source:

-- Communication settings (protocol, IP address, channel)
+- **Communication settings** - Protocol, IP address, port, channel selection
-- Data formatting and display options
+- **Modbus configuration** - Address, function codes, slave ID, register count
+- **Data formatting** - Display options, data types, scaling
-- Write values and mathematical transforms
+- **Write values** - Preset values and mathematical transforms
+- **Advanced features** - Coded messages, sensor integration

 **Key Advantage**: Each point can use different protocols and connections, enabling multi-device SCADA functionality.
+With Modbus Monitor Advanced, you can set different protocols, IP addresses, ports, and channels for each Monitor Point Entry.
+This advanced SCADA-level data collection approach allows you to set and view live values from various operation modes through a single interface.

+The full list of Monitor Points can be built by adding new items one at a time or importing thousands of items from a CSV file from email or the mobile device's Downloads folder.

 ### Monitor Point Management